crowaltz24/ac7sm/README.md

 - Change view button (RIGHT_THUMB) not working properly
 - Does not recognize joystick disconnection
+- Having vjoy installed MAY cause problems with stick input detection

 ## To Do

 - Fix change_view button functionality
 - Recognize and account for joystick disconnection
-- Add axis curve customization (maybe?)
+- Add axis curve customization (maybe?
+I'm interested)
+- Figure out if it's even possible and worthwhile to bother circumventing vjoy input detection
+- OpenTrack support for head tracking? (very enticing but I messed around with this before and it seems unlikely.
+Might look into pre-existing projects for this)
 - Specific support for additional HOTAS devices (Probably not happening)

 ## Usage Tips